Is HubSpot right for you? Are you using it to its full potential?

 You can use paid social advertising on Instagram, Twitter, LinkedIn, Facebook, and other social media platforms (but let’s be honest, they aren’t as important).
 Ads appear in-platform and take different forms depending on the channel you use.

 There’s a good chance that your ideal prospects use more than one social media channel, so you need to determine which one has the most influence on the purchase process.
 In other words, where do your prospects spend most of their time online?

-If you find that more than one channel influences or contributes to lead generation, split your paid social advertising across those channels, monitor performance and then revisit your strategy in a few months.
+If you find that more than one channel influences or contributes to lead generation, split your paid social advertising across those channels, monitor performance, and then revisit your strategy in a few months.

-Again, you’ll want to be advertising content assets that are relevant to your target audience and optimising your ads for terms relevant to your content assets.
+Again, you’ll want to be advertising content assets that are relevant to your target audience and optimizing your ads for terms relevant to your content assets.
 Because you can target literally anyone using paid advertising, it’s a great opportunity to generate quality leads.